andrewfreddin/flashbang/readme.md

 To add a FlashBang message to your view, simply add the following snippet

     @include("flashbang::messages")
-on whatever view you wish to display these messages on.
+tn whatever view you wish to display these messages on.
 Messages can be displayed multiple times on the same page if for whatever reason you wanted to do that.

 By default this sub view will also show Form validation errors (and any other session errors).